 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 Any student who is interested in General Agriculture needs to check out Virginia Tech.
-Students who graduate from the Agriculture program make around $39,930 in their early career salary and $73,852 in their mid-career salary.
+Agriculture majors from Virginia Tech earn a boost of around 15.7% above the average earnings of general agriculture graduates.
 This school is among the largest schools in Virginia.

 It is hard to find a better school than University of Georgia if you wish to study General Agriculture.
 Students from the General Agriculture degree program at University of Georgia make 7.0% above the typical graduate with the same degree.
-Located in Athens, Georgia, this college is a good final choice for students who enjoy the joy of a substantial city.
+Looking for a big school?
+This college has more than 20,000 students on campus.

 McNeese State University is among your top options if you're planning on studying General Agriculture.
 The setting in a big urban center is great for students seeking out considerable prospects for social networking, experience, and exploration.

 Graded #7 in Louisiana for overall value, we would have predicted this university's superb educational programs to feature a higher price tag.
 You'll obtain a lot for your education investment at McNeese State University, since its net price of $15,771 is an excellent value.
 Where is McNeese State University doing the best?
 Take a look at all the school's rankings.